Rattan Furniture

 But these plants are also very different from the woods that colonists used to work with for their furniture.
 Plants as rattan and bamboo are closer to grass than a tree.

-Even today, in many parts of Southeast Asia, it can be expected for a family to bring out a woven mat for them to put the food on the floor, and everyone sits around on the mat and eats the food.
+Even today, in many parts of Southeast Asia, it can be expected for a family to bring out a woven mat to put the food on the floor, and everyone sits around on the mat and eats the food.

-So when the European and others conquered this part of the world, there was absolutely no way that their women or children would sit on the floor to eat their food.
+So when the Europeans and others conquered this part of the world, there was absolutely no way that their women or children would sit on the floor to eat their food.
 They insisted that they needed to sit on a chair.

-Next time you look at a piece of rattan furniture, think of these many colonizers who blazed the trail and created chairs, furniture, and other items from materials they had never used before.
+Next time you look at a piece of rattan furniture, think of the many colonizers who blazed the trail and created chairs, furniture, and other items from materials they had never used before.
 Through them, we owe these excellent handwoven and handcrafted rattan, bamboo, and other natural pieces of furniture.

 If you are interested in seeing how Mondoro can help you with your Rattan Furniture – we would love to talk to you to see how we can help you.

-At Mondoro, we create, develop and manufacture home decor and home furnishing products.
+At Mondoro, we create, develop, and manufacture home decor and home furnishing products.

 Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and home furniture products – don’t hesitate to contact me, Anita.
 Check out my email by clicking here or become a part of our community and join our newsletter by clicking here.